Definition of Hirschsprung Disease

 Familial aggregation in 15% of cases is evident.
-The disease is associated with mutation in three genes i.e. RET gene in chromosome 10, endothelial receptor B gene in chromosome 13 and endothelial 3 gene in chromosome 20.
+The disease is associated with a mutation in three genes i.e. RET gene in chromosome 10, endothelial receptor B gene in chromosome 13 and endothelial 3 genes in chromosome 20.

-Research studies reveal mothers health history or lifestyle during pregnancy may impose the chance of development the disease in the infant.
+Research studies reveal the mother’s health history or lifestyle during pregnancy may impose the chance of development of the disease in the infant.